chen23/f5-volterra-labs-101/testdrive/waf/docs/lab5/supportId.rst

    For example searching for "200000091" should return a "XSS script tag end (Headers)" signature.
 #.
 Click on "Apply" you will now be taken into the HTTP Load Balancer configuration and you should see under "WAF Exclusion Rules" it should show as "Configured"
 #.
 Scroll to the bottom of the page and click on "Save and Exit"
 #.
-Retry visiting your site with the same URL to your `studentxxx.sales-public.f5demos.com` site
+Retry visiting your site with the same URL to your |tenant_domain| site

    ``/headers/?username=<script>window.open(%27hello%20world%27);</script>``